kentaroy47/training-domain-specific-models/README.md

 cd ..
 ```

-## download dataset
+## Download dataset
-we prepared two survillance videos.
+We release two survillance videos you can test on. (coral.mp4 is from noscope)
-we will try to train a domain specific model based on such domain.
+A domain specific model is trained on such domain.

 ```
 mkdir images